Gadiguibou/gadiguibou.github.io/_pages/meta.md

 It uses [Jekyll](https://github.com/jekyll/jekyll) and GitHub Pages to generate a static site and publish it each time I push to [this repository](https://github.com/Gadiguibou/gadiguibou.github.io).

-Most of the content is therefore in markdown and gets added to a default HTML layout automatically.
+Most of the content is therefore in markdown and is added to a default HTML layout automatically.

 ## License